 Need to do some fast and crazy Wireshark hacking?
-Or are you using Wireshark everyday on OSX and hate the ugly default GTK styling?
-Let's rice Wireshark!
+Or are you using Wireshark everyday on macOS and hate the ugly default GTK styling?
+Let's make Wireshark beautiful!

 Step 1: Change your GTK 2.0 Theme

 We'll use DG09's Lion Theme for GTK 2.0.
 I've made two minor changes for Mavericks.

 If you're not using brew on macOS , you're on your own for the install of brew or gtk-chtheme.
 Though it's highly recommended to install brew!